David Bonderman, co-founder of private equity firm TPG and co-owner of Seattle Kraken, dies at 82

 In 1983, he went to work for the Robert M. Bass Group investment company in Fort Worth, Texas.
 With money from the Bass family, which traced its wealth to the exploits of Texas oil wildcatter Sid Richardson, Bonderman and partner Jim Coulter made several leveraged buyouts in the 1980s, including a hugely profitable investment in Continental Airlines.

-Bonderman and Coulter started Texas Pacific Group in 1992.
+Bonderman, Coulter and Bill Price started Texas Pacific Group in 1992.
 According to its website, the private-equity firm now known as TPG manages $239 billion in assets and has invested in industries that include health care, technology and business services.
-The firm was a major early investor in short-term rental site Airbnb and music streaming service Spotify.
+The firm was a major early investor in short-term rental site Airbnb and music-streaming service Spotify.

 Bonderman served on several corporate and philanthropic boards.
-In 2017, he resigned from the Uber board hours after an employee meeting on sexism at the ride-hailing company.
+In 2017, he resigned from the Uber board hours after making an insensitive comment during a meeting on sexism at the ride-hailing company.

 When fellow director Arianna Huffington said data showed that having one woman on the board made it more likely a second would be added, Bonderman interjected, “Actually, what it shows is that it’s much more likely to be more talking.”
 He later apologized.

-In politics, Bonderman was a longtime backer of former Texas governor and Republican President George W. Bush but flipped to support Democrat John Kerry in the 2004 presidential election.
+In politics, Bonderman was a longtime backer of former Texas governor and Republican President George W. Bush but flipped to support Bush's challenger, Democrat John Kerry, in the 2004 election.
 He famously told The Wall Street Journal that Bush was “a really good guy” but had divided the country.

 “He’s turning out to be the worst president since Millard Fillmore — and that’s probably an insult to Millard Fillmore,” Bonderman said.